prisconapoli/mercury/README.md

 pip install -r requirements.txt python manage.py createdb
 ```
-- Open a separate windows to start Redis
+- Open a separate windows, activate the virtual environment and run the script to download and install Redis
 ```
-run_redis.h
+source venv/bin/activate
+./run_redis.h
 ```

-- Open a separate windows to start Celery
+- Open a separate windows, activate the virtual environment and run the script to start Celery
 ```
-run_celery.h
+source venv/bin/activate
+./run_celery.h
 ```

 - Start the server